 - Removable connections for maintenance

-- Temporary piping
+- Temporary or frequently modified piping

 - Marine and offshore systems